A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X Y Z

 Ruark Remembered: By The Man Who Knew Him Best

-Filmed in 1954.
-Narrated and featuring Robert Ruark.
-Harry Selby and Andrew Holmberg guide Ruark to a 110 pound elephant.
-Black rhino, leopard and a huge 49" buffalo are taken as well as other species.
-This film was shot in black and white and is excellent for it's day but is not the same quality as modern high definition cameras.
-It is a rare chance to see what a safari in British East Africa was like during this era.
+Robert C Ruark's Africa Adventure was filmed as a documentary in 1954 narrated by Robert Ruark.
+It contains footage of Harry Selby and Andrew Holmberg guiding Ruark to a 110 pound elephant.
+Black rhino, leopard and a 49" buffalo were taken as well as other species.
+This film was shot in black and white and the quality is not up to modern day standard.
+Still, it is a rare chance to see what a safari in British East Africa was like during this era.